-Medel Joins Bologna from Besiktas
+Medel joins Bologna from Besiktas

 The midfielder secures a return to Serie A two years after he ended a spell with Inter to move to Turkey.

-Medel trained for the first time with Bologna on Thursday, with coach Sinisa Mihajlovic taking the session despite his ongoing treatment for leukaemia.
+Medel trained for the first time with Bologna on Friday (AEST), with coach Sinisa Mihajlovic taking the session despite his ongoing treatment for leukaemia.

 He goes straight into the Bologna squad for Friday's home game with SPAL after the club announced his signing with an amusing social media video referencing his 'Pitbull' nickname.